 It was reported last month that yet another person had been killed by a defective Takata airbag.
 The faulty airbag inflator in a Honda killed a person in Baton Rouge, Louisiana, according to media reports.
-The unnamed victim was the 20th person killed by the defective airbag inflators, which can explode with excessive force and hurl deadly shrapnel into the vehicle cabin.
+The unnamed victim, who might have benefited from consulting a vehicle accident lawyer, was the 20th person killed by the defective airbag inflators, which can explode with excessive force and hurl deadly shrapnel into the vehicle cabin.

 The most recent death occurred in a July 2017 accident involving a 2004 Honda Civic.
 Honda officials and the National Highway Traffic Safety Administration (NTSA) conducted an inspection of the vehicle last month and determined the airbag inflator exploded and led to the man’s death.